getodk/docs/odkx-src/sync-endpoint-setup.rst

   .. code-block:: console

-    $ vi cloud-init-output.log
+    $ tail cloud-init-output.log

-  Click :guilabel:`SHIFT + G` to scroll to the very end of the file.
   If you see the message **“The system is finally up, after X seconds”** you can proceed to the next step!
-Otherwise, continue to wait.
+Otherwise, continue to wait and check the log again.

-4. Use *“:q!”* to now get out of the log file.
-In order to run our launch scripts, we must first navigate back to the home directory with the following command:
+4. In order to run our launch scripts, we must first navigate back to the home directory with the following command:

   .. code-block:: console